km5762/cs577-final-project/report.typ

 == Implications and Considerations

-Post-quantum cryptographic algorithms pose a number of novel challenges to the network designer.
+Despite the urgency of their implementation, post-quantum cryptographic algorithms pose a number of novel challenges to the network designer.
 To provide a point of comparison, the average ECDH (Elliptic-Curve Diffie-Hellman) key size is on the scale of tens of bytes; Post-quantum algorithms, on the other hand, range from hundreds to even thousands of bytes @marin2023.
 In the context of networking, these larger key sizes mean more packet fragmentation.
 The immediate impact of this is additional round trips, but an increase in the number of packets places more load on routers and switches and raises the likelihood of packet loss or retransmission, further compounding delays.
 While this may not be noticeable degradation in performance on the fastest of connections, the added latency on slower connections can rapidly accumulate.
 This effect is particularly evident in TLS, where larger key sizes may introduce multiple extra round trips per handshake, potentially crippling performance on slower connections.

 Beyond the increase in network traffic, post-quantum algorithms also demand far more computational resources than traditional cryptography.
 Similar to network overhead, a "feast or famine" scenario can arise: performance degradation may be negligible on high-end hardware but becomes a significant challenge in resource-constrained environments.
 For example, one study comparing post-quantum algorithms found that while high-performance servers incurred less than 5% additional latency, certain algorithms on low-power devices required up to 12× more computation to achieve equivalent NIST security levels @cryptography9020032.
 So, while the backbone of the internet may handle post-quantum cryptography with minimal impact, consumer devices and IoT hardware could face substantial performance bottlenecks.